rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ## Description

-The diagram below describes a high-level software architecture of the Host stack.
+The diagram below describes a high-level software architecture of the Host module.

 ```mermaid
 %%{ init : { "theme" : "forest", "flowchart" : { "curve" : "linear" }}}%%